 - Will the tank spring a leak and flood?

-- All are reasonable concerns, as tanks generally fail in 8 up to 15 years with regular maintenance.
+- All are reasonable concerns, as tanks generally fail in 8 up to 15 years with annual maintenance.

 All The Hot Water You Need, As Long As You Need It.

 Tankless water heaters can provide hot water at a rate of 2–5 gallons per minute.
 Gas-fired tankless water heaters produce higher flow rates than electric tankless water heater.
 And if you need hot water for simultaneous, multiple uses in large households or commercial use you can install two or more tankless water heaters, connected in parallel for simultaneous demands of hot water.
 Learn about a Navien tankless water heater.

 Tank water heaters have grown bigger as federal regulations now require thicker insulation to reduce standby heat loss.
 Tankless gas water heaters are about the size of a suitcase and hang on the wall.

 Tankless Water Heater Is Safer

 Tankless water heater won’t spring a leak and cause a real mess like a tank water heater does, or harbor Legionella bacteria.
 Air-supply and exhaust vents are sealed meaning poisonous carbon monoxide won’t enter your home due to backdrafting.

 Nothing reduces water heater efficiency and life more than hard water mineral scale.
 Scale won’t be an issue if you already have whole-house water-softening.
 But if your water hardness exceeds 7 grains per gallon, then it’s worth investing in a treatment system like a softener, filter or a point-of-use cartridge water conditioner to alter hardness.
 If not then every year or so (or 500 hours of use) the system should be maintained to remove scale build up on expensive heating components.